 3A.
-Extract Built Date, Status, County, and other MDOT SHA operational fields
+Extract Built Date, Status, county, and other MDOT SHA operational fields

 The AMT will be used to plan reduction scenarios and to track progress.
-Although this is a custom model, it draws on BMP efficiencies, loading rates and delivery factors from MDE (2014a), Maryland Assessment Scenario Tool (MAST), and published CBP BMP protocols.
-It is also based on CBP loading rates by land-river segment for EOS loads and can calculate reductions from different practices using the removal rates from Table 6 of MDE 2014a.
+Although this is a custom model, it draws on BMP efficiencies, loading rates, and delivery factors from MDE (2014a); Maryland Assessment Scenario Tool (MAST); and published CBP BMP protocols.
+It is also based on CBP loading rates by land-river segment for EOS loads and can calculate reductions from different practices using the removal rates from Table 6 in the MDE (2014a) document.